-Delta Dental uses Maximum Plan Allowance (MPA) to determine the allowable amount for services and procedures.
+In Alaska, Delta Dental uses Reimbursement Amount to determine the allowable amount for services and procedures.

-MPA is the maximum amount that Delta Dental will reimburse out-of-network providers.
-For services provided by an out-of-network provider, the amount above the MPA may be the member’s responsibility.
+Reimbursement Amount is the maximum amount that Delta Dental will reimburse out-of-network providers.
+For services provided by an out-of-network provider, the amount above the Reimbursement Amount may be the member’s responsibility.

-For a participating dentist, the maximum amount is the amount the dentist has agreed to accept for a particular service.
+For a participating dentist, the Reimbursement Amount is the amount the dentist has agreed to accept for a particular service.

 All participating dentists and most non-participating dentists will bill Delta Dental directly.
 If members need to send a claim they can download and mail a claim form or submit an itemized receipt with information about the date of service, the service provided and the amount of service.